 However, whether for the freebies or the music, people started to pile in.

 8:43 pm, Jarvis Cocker emerged from the wings.
 Looking like a cross between your cool uncle and Hairy Maclary, he made his way to the mixing desk.
 As the music started, I won’t pretend I wasn’t disappointed.
 I had expected a series of eclectic songs that would widen, surprise and dazzle my musical taste.
 I’ll admit, it was a lot to ask for, but having loved Pulp from My Lighthouse to After You, this gig was highly anticipated.
 Instead, it began with two songs about bikes and continued to Saturday Night Fever and Human League.
 From there, the words grew increasingly infrequent and the bass increasingly deafening.

 Just past midway and my energy was dissipating fast.
 The music seemed to be chiefly inspired by a playlist for an 80s nightclub and not a cool one.
 The gig was partially redeemed by the end when The Velvet Underground and The Rolling Stones made an appearance; however overall, I was not massively enthused.

 After the concert, I considered my judgements.
-In one word the experience was: fun.
+In one word the experience was: entertaining.
 The songs were upbeat and appropriate for an occasion centred around two-wheeled transportation rather than music.
-My only criticism is that coming from a 90s legend I expected more than a fun concert; I expected a unique one.
-But it was an unpaid performance at a cycling competition so maybe it’s my overestimated expectations at fault?
+My only criticism is that coming from a 90s legend I expected more than an entertaining concert; I expected a unique one.
+But it was a free performance at a cycling competition so maybe it’s my overestimated expectations at fault?